Robingens1/Data-analytics-portfolio/README.md

 1. **Implement Account Lockout Policies:** Configure `faillock` on the Linux endpoint to temporarily freeze user accounts after 5 consecutive failed attempts.
 2. **Deploy Fail2ban:** Automatically block network traffic at the firewall layer (iptables) for source IPs generating excessive Rule 5710/2502 triggers.
 3. **Enforce Public Key Authentication:** Disable password authentication entirely in `/etc/ssh/sshd_config` and change the default SSH port (22) to a non-standard port to reduce automated noise.
+4. **Restrict SSH User Access:** Modify `/etc/ssh/sshd_config` to include the `AllowUsers` directive (e.g., `AllowUsers safeuser`).
+This ensures that even if a threat actor guesses a password for an account like `robinson`, the SSH daemon will explicitly drop the connection unless that specific username is pre-whitelisted.